 Of the 7,377 Lancasters produced only two survive in airworthy condition and they would now fly together conducting a tour of the UK.
 They would appear at a host of venues and airshows to pay tribute to the 55,537 aircrew, 10,655 of whom were Canadian, who lost their lives during the Second World War (1939 - 1945) whilst serving with Bomber Command.

 Rolling off the production line as a Mk X at Victory Aircraft, Canada during July 1945 the aircraft would later be converted to a 10MR, for use by the Royal Canadian Air Force as a rescue aircraft.
-However the plane would be involved in a serious accident which would necessitate the wing centre section to be replaced.
+However the aircraft would be involved in a serious accident which would necessitate the wing centre section to be replaced.
 This would be found on a Lancaster that had seen action over Germany.

 Going on to serve with No. 405 Squadron, Greenwood, NS as a maritime patrol aircraft and would also serve with No. 107 Rescue Unit, Torbay, Newfoundland.
 Staying in service with the RCAF for 18 years before retirement in the latter part of 1963.